 The first step is to clean everything.
 Clean the roach bin, the roaches, the counters, floor, drawers…everything.
 The second step is to change the environment so it’s unfavorable to mites.
 If successful, any mites that remain after cleaning will die off and the new environment won’t support their return.

 NOTE: All things equal, and in this situation, mites cannot survive without the roaches.
 They will die in a few days if left with just frass.
-Frass and paper-based harborage offer them shelter and make them difficult to weed out, but roaches provide them with food.
+Frass and paper-based harborage offer them shelter and make them difficult to weed out and remove, but roaches provide them with food.
 Keep this in mind as you proceed.

 Seven Steps to Rid Your Dubia Roach Colony of Mites (and make sure they never return)